PodcastsBusinessThe Economics Show

 How to survive an energy crunch

 Presented by Soumaya Keynes.
 Produced by Mischa Frankl-Duval.
-Manuela Saragosa is the executive producer.
+The senior producer was Michela Tindera.
 Original music by Breen Turner.
-Sound design by Sean McGarrity The FT’s head of audio is Cheryl Brumley.
+Sound design by Samantha Giovinco.
+The FT head of audio is Cheryl Brumley.

 Read a transcript of this episode on FT.com